hzget/hzget.github.io/notes/golang/diagnostics/profile/goroutine.md

 [up &uarr; profiling](./profile.md)

-The following is an example of finding goroutine leaks via [pprof][diagnistics profiling].
+The following is an example of finding goroutine leaks via [pprof][diagnistics profiling]. pprof visualize and analyze the goroutine profile that reports the stack traces of all current goroutines.
 It examines the issue from different points of views.

 main.go is a http server containing goroutine leak.